 The therapeutic environment provides a unique opportunity for a holistic program.
 The program includes formal structured group sessions on topics such as relapse prevention, recovery orientated and harm reduction topics.
-In addition, residents have the opportunity of active learning and practising social skills such as working together, relaxing together, decision-making opportunities, problem-solving, empathising, reaching out and helping others, which all play a vital role in their recovery process.
+In addition, residents have the opportunity of active learning and practicing social skills such as working together, relaxing together, decision-making opportunities, problem-solving, empathising, reaching out and helping others, which all play a vital role in their recovery process.

 Value of peer support